Friday, May 14, 2021 – Friday, May 21, 2021

 , family seat of the Earl and Countess of Harewood and now film set, having stood in for Buckingham Palace during the filming of ITV’s Victoria

 .
-The magnificent House displays fourteen state rooms featuring the work of Robert Adam and extensive domestic rooms below stairs, all of which will be seen during our guided tour of the house.
-Following our tour, take some time to stroll the `Capability’ Brown landscapes, the award winning gardens and ornamental lakes.
+The magnificent House displays fourteen state rooms featuring the work of Robert Adam and extensive domestic rooms below stairs.
+Outside, take some time to stroll the `Capability’ Brown landscapes, the award winning gardens and ornamental lakes.

 Today, our morning drive brings us to Shugborough Hall